bwd202/tic-tac-toe/readme.md

 # How to play
 - write your name in the input field [optional]
 - press **start**
-- click anywhere on the board
+- click anywhere on the board to play
 - press **reset** to clear the board

 #### Rules